‘The most compelling research papers in the field of C-L Psychiatry should be published in our journal’

 Hochang (Ben) Lee, MD, FACLP, is to become the new editor-in-chief of the Academy’s journal as it becomes solely online from January 2021 and changes its name to the Journal of the Academy of Consultation-Liaison Psychiatry.

 “As the flagship journal of ACLP, I believe that Psychosomatics should be the leading, international journal and an academic venue for exchanging and testing innovative ideas for the field of C-L Psychiatry and psychosomatic medicine,” says Dr. Lee.
-“Our journal should be in-line with the vision of ACLP that promotes: global agenda of excellence in clinical care for patients with comorbid psychiatric and general medical conditions by actively influencing the direction and process of research and public policy and promoting interdisciplinary education.”
+“Our journal should be in-line with the vision of ACLP that promotes: a global agenda of excellence in clinical care for patients with comorbid psychiatric and general medical conditions by actively influencing the direction and process of research and public policy and promoting interdisciplinary education.”

 Now that papers will be received faster by those who previously used only a printed edition, are you satisfied that the journal will be competitive on timescales, e.g., from acceptance to publication?